Area of archaeological potential

-Environmental Factors Contributing to Areas of Archeological Potential
+Environmental factors

 The environmental factors which contribute to the preserving of archaeological sites are an integral component when it comes to areas of archaeological potential.
 The key features of areas with high archaeological potential are that they are dry, cold, and waterlogged.
 These three features must have stayed at a constant state throughout the entirety of their existence, for the archaeological find to remain in a stable state.
 There are many specific features that contribute to areas of archaeological potential, but the key component is that the environmental factors remained at a constant state throughout the entirety of their existence.
 Determining which areas will be of archaeological potential is not limited to what areas have the best environmental factors but also which areas will give offer a contribution to “the knowledge of world culture and human behaviour”.

-Current Areas of Archeological Potential
+Current areas

 Egypt

 Due to Egypt's long-held historical legacy, it is one place in the world that has the highest level of archaeological potential.
 The main reason for the great success archaeologists have come across in Egypt is due to the careful construction of the pyramids hundreds of centuries ago.
 The pyramids were constructed in a period referred to as the Pyramid Age, which spanned over a thousand years, beginning in the third dynasty and ending in the Second Intermediate Period.
 The careful construction of these pyramids, specifically the Great Pyramid of Giza, according to Herodotus, took 100 000 men and over 20 years to build.
 Due to the intricate design and level of protection these pyramids hold, they have subsequently created an ideal environment for the artifacts within to withstand thousands of years.
 Archaeologists have been able to find an excess of information about this ancient civilisation.
 In this, the location of these areas in Egypt of archaeological potential are extremely dry, helping to preserve the artifacts and other monuments.
 Although, these sites and other stone monuments do suffer from several factors of deterioration, including air temperature, relative humidity, wind erosion and air pollution.